 Second, we measure mismatch as the time lag between peaks of consumer demand and resource availability.
 Some authors have argued that more precise measurements should take into account the shape and location of the phenological distributions around these peaks (e.g., Lindén (2018) while others showed that, in some cases, time lag between phenological peak dates was a better predictor of resource availability than the overlap between phenological distributions (Ramakers et al. 2020).

-Third, a change in phenological synchrony will have an effect on the whole life cycle, which would be beyond the scope of the present study.
-Rising temperatures are likely to affect physiological processes at later life stages, by affecting metabolism for example (Brown, et al., 2004).
-It is also clear that a change in the mismatch is likely to affect the ecological and evolutionary dynamics of the consumer-resource system.
-These aspects provide avenue for further studies.

 Rising temperatures are likely to affect metabolism (Brown et al. 2004) and development rate (Sharpe and DeMichele 1977; Schoolfield et al. 1981) through the whole life cycle.
 Several studies already investigated these aspects using Delay Differential Equations models (DDE) to address effects of climate change on growth rate (Amarasekare and Coutinho 2013), competition (Amarasekare and Coutinho 2014), phenological shift (Scranton and Amarasekare 2017) or consumer-resource interactions (Amarasekare 2019).
 However, these mechanistic models require detailed information on temperature-dependence of several life traits (e.g., fecundity, development, mortality) that is seldom available.
 Moreover, in our case study, the tree has a life cycle that runs on a totally different time scale than the insect.
 Moreover, the insect is univoltine with non-overlapping generations, which differs from usual DDEs models.
 Instead, we provide a more phenomenological but also more generally transferable method to investigate phenological mismatch between resting species.

 The theoretical framework presented here can be applied to other consumer-resource systems.
 The concrete example of the spruce budworm - balsam fir system informs the required methodology.
 To estimate the mismatch, the two rate accumulation functions must be calibrated accurately.
 It appears that the model is sensitive to the temporal resolution of the temperature time series.
 There are two timescales at which temperatures affect the outcome of the model.
 The first one occurs at the daily scale.
 Average daily temperatures lead to different results than a four-hour time interval for temperatures (used throughout the present study) since variations within a day may allow for development during a few hours, even when the average temperature over the whole day may not.